TIBCOSoftware/snappydata/docs/quickstart.md

 Welcome to the Getting Started section! <br>
 Multiple options are provided for getting started with SnappyData.

+## Before you begin

+You must first [download and extract](install.md) the SnappyData product distribution, navigate to the SnappyData product root directory and [start the cluster](howto.md#howto-startcluster).

 Depending on your preference you can try any of the following options:

 * [Getting Started with your Spark Distribution](#getting-started-with-your-spark-distribution)